 Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outline of this junk?

 Can you fit the tangram pieces into the outlines of the candle and sundial?

 Each of the nets of nine solid shapes has been cut into two pieces.
 Can you see which pieces go together?